dongmeic/MPO_Data_Portal/PopulationData/README.md

 pc_hislati (population percent on hispanic or latino): 001E minus 002E and the result is divided by 001E

-3) B16004 - Age by language spoken at home by ability to speak English for the population 5 years and over
+**3) B16004 - Age by language spoken at home by ability to speak English for the population 5 years and over**

 en_nvwell (people who do not speak very well English): sum of the fields 006E to 008E, 011E to 013E, 016E to 018E, 021E to 023E, 028E to 030E, 033E to 035E, 038E to 040E, 043E to 045E, 050E to 052E, 055E to 057E, 060E to 062E, 065E to 067E